Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 4. Label Drift: A change in P(Y Ground Truth) is a shift in the model's output or label distribution.
 ```
 NOTE: Data Drift, Feature Drift, Population, and Covariate Shift describe changes in the data distribution of inputs.<br>
+### ML Scalability Meaning.
+1. Accelerators: GPUs, TPUs, et cetera
+2. Disks
+3. Skillsets: software engineers, researchers, data engineers, data analysts, data scientists, different skillsets
+4. Teams across the org:<br>
+4.1. teams that are gonna be building the experiments.<br>
+4.2. teams that are gonna be using the experiments.<br>
+4.3. teams that are gonna be monitoring the machine learning models.<br>

 ### Enterprise Data
 ```
 90% of Enterprise data is unstructured such as emails, video footage, texts, reports, catalogs,